About The Breastfeeding Companion

 - Taught antenatal workshops for TAMBA for mums expecting twins or more

-- Project lead for Baby Friendly Initiative (BFI) in current NHS role
+- Project lead for Baby Friendly Initiative (BFI) in NHS role

 What is an IBCLC?

-IBCLCs have successfully completed a 6 hour written examination at degree level and a substantial amount of breastfeeding counselling work during their training.
+IBCLCs have successfully completed a robust and comprehensive 4 hour examination at degree level, and have conducted a substantial amount of one to one breastfeeding counselling work, as a requirement to gain the qualification.

 All information on this website is provided for educational purposes only.
 It is not considered to be a substitute for a thorough breastfeeding consultation with a qualified breastfeeding specialist or health care provider.